frizzleb/tootsie/README.md

 Current limitations
 ===================

-* Daemon supports only one job manager thread at a time.
+* Daemon supports only one task manager thread at a time.
 * Transcoding options are very basic.
 * No client access control; anyone can submit jobs.